 Aside from that, the Filipino work ethic, centered around delayed gratification, is a longstanding tradition.
 From an early age, Pinoys are taught the value of work, and this mindset continues to the present day.

 Possessing open minds, Filipinos are more than willing to accept opportunities to learn and improve.
 BPO companies have obliged their Filipino employees to attend workshops and seminars to enhance their abilities in communication.
 Training sessions in multiple disciplines have also expanded the Filipino BPO worker’s skill set.

 In addition, BPO agents likely possess college degrees in fields other than communications, which lends itself well to holistic awareness and development.

 Filipinos are also natural linguists, with most knowing three languages from childhood—the two official languages Tagalog and English, as well as their regional dialect.
-This allows for the flexibility of the Filipino tongue, and BPO leaders have marveled at Filipinos’ capabilities for being linguistic chameleons, able to adapt American, British, and Australian accents at will.
+This allows for the flexibility of the Filipino tongue, and BPO leaders have marveled at Pinoys’ capabilities for being linguistic chameleons, able to adopt American, British, and Australian accents at will.

 3. Filipinos have a positive attitude.